python-cmd2/cmd2/docs/features/hooks.rst

 Precommand Hooks
 ----------------

-Precommand hooks can modify the user input, but can not request the application terminate.
+Precommand hooks can modify the user input, but cannot request the application terminate.
 If your hook needs to be able to exit the application, you should implement it as a postparsing hook.